-- Participate in National Walk To School Day (1st Wednesday every October).
+- Participate in International Walk To School Day (1st Wednesday every October).

-- Bring your Family and participate in the Family Fun Ride in Fairmont Park during Bike to School and Work Week in May.
+- Bring your family and participate in scheduled Family Fun Rides during Bike Month in May.

-Riverside County Department of Public Health’s Injury Prevention Department received funding from Caltrans to provide pedestrian education and encouragement activities at elementary schools throughout the city of Riverside.
+Riverside County Department of Public Health’s Injury Prevention Department received funding from Caltrans and the Office of Traffic Safety to provide pedestrian education and encouragement activities at elementary schools throughout the city of Riverside.

 For more information, please contact Marsie Rosenberg Gutierrez, Program Coordinator II, Phone (951) 358-7171.